The symplectic left companion of a Littlewood-Richardson-Sundaram tableau and the Kwon property: Symplectic tableaux and symplectic Gelfand-Tsetlin patterns

-The following proposition due to Watanabe \cite{watanabe} describes the minimal row of $G\in SpT_{2n}(\gamma)$ where a symplectic violation occurs.
-Our main result Theorem \ref{th:main} describes the maximal row of $G$, as a companion of an LR Sundaram tableau, where a symplectic violation occurs.
+The following proposition, due to Watanabe \cite{watanabe}, characterizes the minimal row number of $G\notin SpT_{2n}(\gamma)$ where a symplectic violation occurs.
+Our main result Theorem \ref{th:main} chracterizes the maximal row number of $G$, as a left companion of an LR tableau, where a symplectic violation occurs.
 See Examples \ref{ex:example}. \begin{prop} \cite{watanabe} Let $G \in SST_{2n}(\gamma)$. \begin{enumerate} \item If $G\in SpT_{2n}(\gamma)$ then $\ell(\gamma)\le n$. \item If $G$ is not symplectic, then there exists a unique $i \in[2, 2n]$ such that

 Moreover, we have